google/WebFundamentals/src/content/en/updates/posts/2016/02/save-data.markdown

 improve the user experience, hence their continuing growth in use and popularity.

-However, the popularity of the proxy browsers and transcoding services is also an indicator that we&mdash;the site owners and web developers&mdash;are ignoring the high user demand for fast and light applications and pages.
+However, the popularity of proxy browsers and transcoding services is also an indicator that we&mdash;the site owners and web developers&mdash;are ignoring the high user demand for fast and light applications and pages.
 Let's fix that.

-**The new [`Save-Data` client hint request header](https://httpwg.github.io/http-extensions/client-hints.html#the-save-data-hint) available in Chrome, Opera, and Yandex browsers enables developers to deliver fast and light applications to users who have opted-in to 'data savings' mode in their browser.** By identifying this request header, the application can customize and deliver an optimized user experience to cost- and performance-constrained users.
+**The new [`Save-Data` client hint request header](https://httpwg.github.io/http-extensions/client-hints.html#the-save-data-hint) available in Chrome, Opera, and Yandex browsers enables developers to deliver fast and light applications to users who have opted-in to "data savings" mode in their browser.** By identifying this request header, the application can customize and deliver an optimized user experience to cost- and performance-constrained users.

 ## The Need for Lightweight Apps and Pages